raulossada/UsandoGithubComRStudio/section2/example4.md

 3) Digite o conteúdo do arquivo.

-4) Se você quiser, digite uma Mensagem de Commit, caso contrário, você pode usar a mensagem padrão do Github.
+4) Se você quiser, digite uma Mensagem de Commit, caso contrário, você pode usar a mensagem padrão do GitHub.

 5) Clique no botão **Commit new file**, para finalizar a criação do arquivo: